nightdevil00/calos/README.md

 ```
 sudo pacman -S git
 ```
-Install git to clone the repository and nano to edit a few configuration files below.
+Install git to clone the repository into the specified directory.

 Create your directories:
 ```